Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 - Lactose-free cheese (200g grated) adds richness and a melty texture to the patties.
 I used a mild lactose-free cheddar, but any semi-hard cheese works well.

 - Kale (150g, destemmed and finely chopped) – Cavolo nero (Tuscan kale) works beautifully here.
 It’s massaged with salt to soften its texture and make it easier to digest.
-Kale adds fibre, iron, calcium, and powerful antioxidants to the meal.
+Kale adds fiber, iron, calcium, and powerful antioxidants to the meal.

 Step-by-Step: How to Make the Best Gluten-Free Turkey Patties